google/flatbuffers/docs/source/Tutorial.md

 are simple combinations of scalars that are always stored inline, just like scalars themselves.

-**Important**: Unlike structs, you should not nest tables or other objects, which is why we created all the strings/vectors/tables that this monster refers to before `start`.
-If you try to create any of them between `start` and `end`, you will get an assert/exception/panic depending on your language.

 *Note: Since we are passing `150` as the `mana` field, which happens to be the default value, the field will not actually be written to the buffer, since the default value will be returned on query anyway.
 This is a nice space savings,